Bod9001/DockerFileForAMDAIWin/README.md

 was able to find a fix for docker consuming all your memory on Windows

-also cleaned up the rocker files as well to be a bit more resilient, though is missing git hashes, so now properly update some of the linked githubs and break stuff tested on following commits
+also cleaned up the docker files as well to be a bit more resilient, though is missing git hashes, so now properly update some of the linked githubs and break stuff tested on following commits

 AUTOMATIC1111 = https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/82a973c04367123ae98bd9abdf80d9eda9b910e2

 ComfyUI = https://github.com/comfyanonymous/ComfyUI/commit/577de83ca9c99e997825439e017113456c4c78f7

 forge UI = https://github.com/lllyasviel/stable-diffusion-webui-forge/commit/0ced1d0cd000a536ebd21dc2c8e8636c9104568d

 swarmUI = https://github.com/mcmonkeyprojects/SwarmUI/commit/9834101d5f965b0e6822d58c7528da1e7353bd47

 Update: 05/12/2024